swiftlysstuff/MacOS-Mojave/README.md

-# MacOS-Big-Sur
+# macOS-Big-Sur
-A MacOS Big Sur simulator made in Scratch.
+A macOS Big Sur simulator made in Scratch.

 ### WIP